Missing 3-year-old Casey Lynn Hathaway found alive

 "Today, hundreds of professional searchers and volunteers walked through rough terrain around the home to try and locate Casey," the Craven County Sheriff's Office said Wednesday.
 "Volunteers were sent home for the night due to safety concerns.
 Professionally trained searchers will continue to work overnight.
 Additional search assets will return in the morning."

-The sheriff's office has asked residents to check their properties for signs of the missing boy.
+The sheriff's office had asked residents to check their properties for signs of the missing boy.

 "It's heartbreaking.
 I have two children so I can only imagine what the family is going through and we're a small community so you don't really expect anything bad to happen here," Jonathan Ipock, youth pastor of New Haven Church, told WTVD.